Foreign relations of Syria: Ba'athist Syria

-On 26 February 2023, Bashar al-Assad had met with Iraqi, Jordanian, Palestinian, Libyan, Egyptian and Emirati lawmakers, as well as representatives from Oman and Lebanon after more than a decade of isolation in the region.
+On 26 February 2023, Bashar al-Assad met with Iraqi, Jordanian, Palestinian, Libyan, Egyptian and Emirati lawmakers, as well as representatives from Oman and Lebanon after more than a decade of isolation in the region.
 Arab states contributed significantly to the relief effort after the 2023 Turkey–Syria earthquake.
 A week before, Al-Assad travelled to Oman for his first foreign visit since the quake.
+Syrian–Turkish normalization was also underway since 2022.
+On 7 May 2023, following these rapprochements, Syria was readmitted to the Arab League.
+While the earthquake facilitated these rapprochements, the main reasons for the readmission were the Syrian refugees in neighboring countries and the Captagon trafficking, two issues that needed Syrias involvement for being solved.